yuvrajsingh1097/Order-Flow-Footprint-Chart-Builder/README.md

   #mainly concept based on maths where people buy and sell shoes numbers as candles

+  orderflow different from ict the other project wihc i posted